graphql-markdown/graphql-markdown/packages/helpers/docs/directives_tag.md

 ```

 Helper for rendering custom description from schema directive on type.
-This is an example on how to build a custom `descriptor` callback.
+This is an example on how to build a custom `tag` callback.

 #### Parameters